SindhuPunyamurthi/Automated-backup-tool-project/README.md

    This project automates the process of creating, verifying, and managing backups using a Bash script.
 It ensures data safety through checksum verification, logging, and automatic cleanup of old backups.
-We learned how to use shell scripting for automation, data integrity checks, and backup management — building a strong foundation for real-world data protection systems...
+We learned how to use shell scripting for automation, data integrity checks, and backup management — building a strong foundation for real-world data protection systems..